AI Better Than ID by 2030

 Diagnostic Assistance

-AI can read a blood smear for malaria and is an asset in gram stain interpretation.
+AI can read a blood smear for malaria and is an asset in Gram stain interpretation.
 It can then tell you what antimicrobial to use and determine the course of treatment, possible side effects, and counseling needed.

 Medical Records

 As an ID physician, not infrequently, I felt I was the only one looking over the old records.
-Complicated patients often require more records review than time spent on the H & P. Soon, AI will have a live, updated, and ongoing summary of overall care and can parse individual issues.
-The computer will automatically keep and update the problem list and order and cancel unnecessary tests (like the daily labs in-house).
-The problem is ununified medical records full of faxes and scans from OSH.
+Complicated patients often require more records review than time spent on the H & P.

 Limitations